fedi-e2ee/public-key-directory-specification/Specification.md

 multiple Public Key Directory servers and, in turn, poll multiple servers.
 Clients **SHOULD** additionally be configured to require a quorum before trusting its responses.

+#### Malicious instance administrator attempts to censor Fireproof messages to retain control.

+**Status**: Mitigated by design.

+Richard wants to ensure Dave's account is never [Fireproof](#fireproof), because he wants the ability to issue a BurnDown on Dave's behalf at a moment's notice.
+To that end, his server software is modified to silently drop any Protocol Messages sent from any user if the action is set to Fireproof.

+Dave can configure his client software to [always use Protocol Message Encryption](#encryption-of-protocol-messages).
+This ensures that Richard cannot inspect and selectively censor Dave's Protocol Messages.
+He must choose an all-or-nothing approach to which Protocol Messages are passed onto the Public Key Directory.

+For this reason, users **SHOULD** encrypt their protocol message encryption.
+It is further **RECOMMENDED** for client software to make this encryption the default behavior.

 ## Protocol Messages

 This section outlines the different message types that will be passed from the Fediverse Server to the Public Key